-Acronyms and jargon can make any application intimidating, but once you have an understanding of this pretty basic concept, you’ll find it fairly easy to comply with.
+Acronyms and jargon can make any application intimidating, but once you have an understanding of SMART objectives, you’ll find it fairly easy to comply with.

 SMART is an acronym for specific, measurable, attainable, relevant and time-bound.
 Your objectives will be so much stronger if you abide by this objective.
 Some applications require SMART objectives.
 But you can strengthen even the ones that don’t if you use this rule of thumb when you’re writing.